se-panfilov/anarchy-engine/packages/anarchy-engine/legal/THIRD_PARTY_LICENSES.md

 **Publisher:** Vincent Le Goff <vince.legoff@gmail.com> (https://github.com/zekth)

-Copyright (c) 2021 The Fastify Team
-Copyright (c) 2011-2021, Gary Court until https://github.com/garycourt/uri-js/commit/a1acf730b4bba3f1097c9f52e7d9d3aba8cdcaae All rights reserved.
+Copyright (c) 2011-2021, Gary Court until https://github.com/garycourt/uri-js/commit/a1acf730b4bba3f1097c9f52e7d9d3aba8cdcaae Copyright (c) 2021-present The Fastify team
+All rights reserved.

+The Fastify team members are listed at https://github.com/fastify/fastify#team.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: